nelsondca/A-Morse-Encoder-Decoder/README.md

 Runner: This class contains the main method to launch the application.

-To run the application:
+Open application:

-Compile all Java files.
+-Compile all Java files.

-Run the Runner class.
+-Run the Runner class.

-The GUI window will appear, allowing users to interact with the application.
+-The GUI window will appear, allowing users to interact with the application.

 To Run